NiuWeb/genshin-damage-calc/docs/optimize/general/index.md

 This tool allows to make a cross-comparison between different weapons, main stats, substats and artifacts sets, finding the combination with the highest damage.

 ## Defining combinations
 The combinations are defined via command.
 This is a particular command environment so you won't have access to most commands like the ones seen in the [Use of commands](../../index.md) section.
+However, the optimizer-specific constants are available, read more about them in the [Optimizer constants](../constants.md) section.

 The two basic commands to define combinations are `weapon` and `artifact`: